Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

-where \be F(A, B) = \frac{\frac{3}{2}A^2 B^2 - (A\cdot B)^2}{((A\cdot B)^2-A^2 B^2)^{3/2}} \ee and $Q_3^{\prime \mu}=K^\mu$ is the total radiated energy during the scattering and the dots stand for the leading soft contributions.
+and $Q_3^{\prime \mu}=K^\mu$ is the total radiated energy during the scattering and the dots stand for the leading soft contributions.
 These terms originate both from the off-shell momentum-space source as well as from the Fourier-transform to impact-parameter space, from the ultra-soft-exchange region.\footnote{On the last line we introduced $\ln(\omega+i\epsilon)\rightarrow \frac{1}{2} \ln(k^2+i\epsilon)$ because of the proportionality with the leading order soft factor and because of the consistency of the coefficients with Weinberg's exponentiation of IR divergences.
-We also note that the $i\epsilon$ deformations of singularities are such that the integration contour is not pinched.}
+We also note that the $i\epsilon$ deformations of singularities are such that the integration contour is not pinched between these logarithmic branch points and the poles of the external propagator.}

 The soft theorem in Eq.~\eqref{eq:subleading_soft_from_sen_et_al} has been derived in $d=4$.
 This is a clear obstruction to performing this computation within dimensional regularization and the method of regions.
-Thus, in this case, we are forced to perform to compute the contribution of the Coulomb soft region using cut-off regularization.
+Thus, in this case, we are forced to compute the contribution of the Coulomb soft region using cut-off regularization.
 Power counting suggests that such integrals are UV power-divergent as the cutoff is taken $\lambda \to +\infty$.
 As discussed below Eq.~\eqref{eq:soft_hard_split}, such divergences should cancel when the Coulomb and radiation regions are added up, leaving finite terms that depend on the parameters of the integral.
-Furthermore, we will ignore the retarded contributions ({\it i.e.} with denominators $(Q_i \cdot k + i \epsilon)$ and $\log(\omega + i \epsilon)$) because they vanish in dimensional regularization, see discussion around Eq.~\eqref{eq:nocontribfromLHP}.
+Furthermore, we will ignore the retarded contributions ({\it i.e.} with denominators $(Q_i \cdot k + i \epsilon)$ and $\log(\omega + i \epsilon)$) because they vanish in dimensional regularization, as discussed around Eq.~\eqref{eq:nocontribfromLHP}.
 Thus, in other regularizations, we expect them to be UV sensitive and cancel completely against counterparts in the radiation region.

 As discussed in Sec.~\ref{sec:asymptotic_expansion}, we must discuss the off-shell transversality of the source and, if absent, restore it through a gauge transformation.
 Up to terms ${\cal O}(i\epsilon)$, the third line is proportional to the leading term in the soft expansion, which is gauge invariant.
 Moreover, we can easily check that the first two lines are automatically transverse even off-shell on their own.
 Thus, for our purpose, we may consider $J^{\mu\nu}$ in Eq.~\eqref{eq:subleading_soft_from_sen_et_al} as transverse off-shell in the Coulomb region.
 Consequently, upon contraction with the projector \eqref{eq:projector}, all reference-vector dependence drops out from the linearized Weyl tensor.
 Finally, we should comment on the reality condition of the metric in the Coulomb region.
 Indeed, we can immediately check that